-The amount paid to approved course providers in respect of VSL approved for students studying eligible courses, for the reporting period, was \$103.4 million.
-A breakdown by approved course provider is provided in the Addendum (Table 1).
+In the reporting period, approximately \$125.5 million was paid to approved course providers for students studying eligible courses.
+Table 1 of the Addendum shows the breakdown by approved course provider.
 Figure 2 shows the value of VSL paid for study undertaken during each month4.